Skip to main content

 As with social security contributions, you can also apply for a VAT exemption for your secondary profession.
 You can opt for this if your annual turnover is less than EUR 25,000.

 I hope this answer helps you a little further along the way, but if you are looking for accounting advice, you can also turn to an accountant for help or even better, just drop us a message.
+Don't hesitate to follow our webinar as well.

 Did this answer your question?